Dream of Starting a Smallholding? Start right now!

 vegetable garden

-Plant some easy to grow crops, such as herbs.
-Chives or mint, for example.
+However, that also depends on what types of crop you produce and the livestock you raise.
+Plant some easy to grow crops, such as herbs like chives or mint, for example.
 They come back year after year, need no attention and you can just pick them when you want to use them.

 Don’t have time for keeping livestock?
 How about a beehive at the bottom of the garden?
 During winter, there is little to do, and during the summer months it will just take a few minutes each week to check on the hive.
 Learn the basics, look after your hive and a few jars of delicious golden honey from your own bees is a fine reward!